SamerMo11/Marvel-Universe/README.md

 # Marvel-Universe Website! 🎉💎
 <p align="left">
-An NFTs e-commerce platform with a fully responsive design and multiple features to offer a seamless and complete shopping experience!
+Marvel-Universe platform consists of 7 pages with a fully responsive design and multiple features to offer a seamless and complete experience!
-Whether you're an NFT collector or investor, this is the perfect platform for you.
 </p>

 [Website Live Preview](https://samermo11.github.io/Marvel-Universe/)